Summer Garden Awards

 SPECIAL AWARDS FOR HOME GARDENS

-R T Tosswill Memorial Trophy
+R T Tosswill Memorial Award

-Cadian Shield
+Cadian Shield Award

-Presented by an anonymous donor for home garden gaining the highest points aggregated for the spring and following summer garden awards.
+Presented by an anonymous donor for the home garden gaining the highest points aggregated for the spring and following summer garden awards.
 No restriction as to area of garden.

 Special Feature Awards